SecureApiGateway/secure-api-gateway-ob-uk/secure-api-gateway-ig-extensions/README.md

 ## IG heap configuration
 Caching behaviour can be controlled via IG config.

-A heap object with name: `OBJwkSetService` of type `jwks.com.forgerock.sapi.gateway.JwkSetService` is a dependency of routes which need to fetch JWKS data.
+A heap object with name: `OBJwkSetService` of type `com.forgerock.sapi.gateway.jwks.JwkSetService` is a dependency of routes which need to fetch JWKS data.

 The following snippets can be placed into the heap section of [config.json](../config/7.1.0/securebanking/ig/config/prod/config/config.json) to control which JwkSetService implementation is used.